Gary Player: Augusta National green jacket

 The green jacket is reserved for Augusta National members and golfers who win the Masters Tournament.
 Jackets are kept on club grounds, and taking them off the premises is forbidden.
 The exception is for the winner, who can take it home and return it to the club the following year.
 Player, who became the tournament's first international winner in 1961, said he did not know that.
-After winning, he packed the jacket and took it to his home in South Africa.
+After losing a playoff in 1962 to Arnold Palmer, he packed the jacket and took it to his home in South Africa.
 That led to a call from club Chairman Clifford Roberts, who was a stickler for rules.
 "I didn't know you were supposed to leave it there," Player said.
 "Next thing you know, there was a call from Mr. Roberts."

 Legacy

 In 2000, Player was voted "Sportsman of the Century" in South Africa.
 In 1966, he was awarded the Bob Jones Award, the highest honour given by the United States Golf Association in recognition of distinguished sportsmanship in golf.
 He was inducted into the World Golf Hall of Fame in 1974.
 The "Gary Player – A Global Journey" exhibition was launched by the Hall of Fame as of March 2006.

 In 2000, Golf Digest magazine ranked Player as the eighth greatest golfer of all time.

 In 2002, Player was voted as the second greatest global golfer of all time by a panel of international media, golf magazines and fellow professionals conducted by the leading Golf Asia Magazine.

 On 10 April 2009, he played for the last time in the Masters, where he was playing for his record 52nd time – every year since 1957 except for 1973, when he was recovering from surgery.
 After Nicklaus and Palmer, he was the last of the Big Three to retire from this tournament, which is a testament to his longevity.

 At age 73 on 23 July 2009, Player competed in the Senior British Open Championship at Sunningdale Golf Club, 53 years after capturing his maiden European Tour victory at the Berkshire venue.

 Augusta National Golf Club and the Masters announced on 5 July 2011 that Player had been invited to join Jack Nicklaus and Arnold Palmer as an honorary starter.
 The Big Three were reunited in this capacity starting with the 2012 tournament.

-In July 2013, he became the oldest athlete ever to pose nude in ESPN The Magazine's annual Body Issue to inspire people to keep looking after themselves throughout their lives whatever their age.
+In July 2013, Player became the oldest athlete ever to pose nude in ESPN The Magazine's annual Body Issue to inspire people to keep looking after themselves throughout their lives whatever their age.